 Potential side effects

-The side effects of prostate cancer chemotherapy depends upon the drugs that are being used.
+The side effects of prostate cancer chemotherapy depend upon the drugs that are being used.
 And each man may react differently to chemotherapy.

 If your loved one will undergo prostate cancer chemotherapy, ask his doctor about the potential side effects of the drugs that will be used.